-- Upon receipt of (a written request to have lands taken in trust, the Secretary will notify the state and local governments having regulatory jurisdiction over the land to be acquired, unless the )A complete acquisition is mandated by legislation.
-The notice will informpackage consists of the state or local governmentfollowing: - (1) The applicant's request that each willthe land be given 30 daysacquired in which to providetrust, as follows: - (i) If the applicant is an Indian tribe, the tribe's written request must be a signed tribal letter for trust acquisition supported by a tribal resolution or other act of the governing body of the tribe; - (ii) If the applicant is an individual Indian, the individual's written comments as to the acquisition's potential impacts on regulatory jurisdiction, real property taxes and special assessments.
-If the state or local government responds within a 30-day period, a copy of the comments willrequest must be provided to a signed letter requesting trust status; - (2) Documentation from the applicant, who will be given a reasonable time in which to reply and/or request that addresses all the applicable information requirements in this part; - (3) A map from the applicant depicting the location of the land to be acquired, and:
+- (a) A complete acquisition package consists of the following: - (1) The applicant's request that the land be acquired in trust, as follows: - (i) If the applicant is an Indian tribe, the tribe's written request must be a signed tribal letter for trust acquisition supported by a tribal resolution or other act of the governing body of the tribe; - (ii) If the applicant is an individual Indian, the individual's written request must be a signed letter requesting trust status; - (2) Documentation from the applicant that addresses all the applicable information requirements in this part; - (3) A map from the applicant depicting the location of the land to be acquired, and: - (i) A legal description of the land from the applicant, including a statement of the estate to be acquired, e.g., all surface and mineral rights, surface rights only, surface rights and a portion of the mineral rights, etc.; or - (ii) A survey if the land cannot be described by an aliquot legal description.
+The survey must be completed by a land surveyor registered in the jurisdiction in which the land is located when the land being acquired is fee simple land; and - (iii) Concurrence by the Secretary that the legal description or survey is legally sufficient; - (4) Information from the applicant that allows the Secretary to comply with the National Environmental Policy Act and 602 DM 2, Land Acquisitions: Hazardous Substances Determinations; and

-- (i) A legal description of the land from the applicant, including a statement of the estate to be acquired, e.g., all surface and mineral rights, surface rights only, surface rights and a portion of the mineral rights, etc.; or - (ii) A survey if the land cannot be described by an aliquot legal description.
-The survey must be completed by a land surveyor registered in the jurisdiction in which the land is located when the land being acquired is fee simple land; and - (iii) Concurrence by the Secretary that the legal description or survey is legally sufficient; - (4) Information from the applicant that allows the Secretary issue a decision.
-The to comply with the National Environmental Policy Act and 602 DM 2, Land Acquisitions: Hazardous Substances Determinations; and - (i) An acquisition package is not complete until the public review period of a final environmental impact statement or, where appropriate, a final environmental assessment is complete; - (5) Title evidence submitted by the applicant, and a completed Preliminary Title Opinion based on such evidence; - (7) Notification letters sent by the Bureau of Indian Affairs pursuant to § 151.9, § 151.10, § 151.11, or § 151.12 including all associated responses; - (8) Statement from the applicant that any existing covenants, easements, or restrictions of record will not interfere with the applicant's intended use of the land; and - (9) Any additional information requested by the Secretary, in writing, if warranted by the specific application. - (b) After the Bureau of Indian Affairs is in possession of a complete acquisition package, we will: - (1) Notify the applicant in writing that the acquisition package is complete; and - (2) Issue a decision on a request within 120 calendar days after issuance of the notice of a complete acquisition package.
+- (i) An acquisition package is not complete until the public review period of a final environmental impact statement or, where appropriate, a final environmental assessment is complete; - (5) Title evidence submitted by the applicant, and a completed Preliminary Title Opinion based on such evidence; - (7) Notification letters sent by the Bureau of Indian Affairs pursuant to § 151.9, § 151.10, § 151.11, or § 151.12 including all associated responses; - (8) Statement from the applicant that any existing covenants, easements, or restrictions of record will not interfere with the applicant's intended use of the land; and - (9) Any additional information requested by the Secretary, in writing, if warranted by the specific application. - (b) After the Bureau of Indian Affairs is in possession of a complete acquisition package, we will: - (1) Notify the applicant in writing that the acquisition package is complete; and - (2) Issue a decision on a request within 120 calendar days after issuance of the notice of a complete acquisition package.